t-gian/mitmproxy-addons/README.md

 ## [`advancedDoS.py`](./advancedDoS.py)

-Simulate offline mode, like the proxy was hit by a DoS attack, by killing all (or matching a filter) requests.
+this addon simulates a scenarion in which the proxy is not available, like the proxy was hit by a DoS attack, by killing all (or matching a filter) requests.

 Options: